 (L) Upon notification a child has been placed in a placement the PCSA has approved as indicated by the signed 100A form from the sending state or territory, equivalent to the JFS 01661, the PCSA shall:

 (1) Begin providing supervision and submit supervisory reports in accordance with the regulations of the interstate compact as referenced in paragraph (I)(3) of this rule and as requested by the compact or deputy compact administrator of the sending state or territory.

 (2) Notify the compact or deputy compact administrator of the sending state or territory if the child's placement disrupts and there is a need to make immediate plans for the child's return to the sending state or for an alternative placement.

-(M) The PCSA shall maintain information in SACWIS or other information system regarding services it requests and provides on behalf of children being considered for placement or placed across state lines to enable ODJFS to comply with federal reporting requirements related to interstate requests and placements.
+(M) The PCSA shall maintain information in SACWIS regarding services it requests and provides on behalf of children being considered for placement or placed across state lines to enable ODJFS to comply with federal reporting requirements related to interstate requests and placements.

 Promulgated Under: 119.03

 Prior Effective Dates: 01/14/1983, 07/01/1990, 02/13/1998 (Emer.), 05/14/1998, 02/15/2002, 08/18/2003, 10/20/2006, 06/01/2009, 05/16/2014, 01/01/2016